 - Creative Advertising

 - Creative Writing and Publishing

 - Social Media

 Elective courses (8) 96 units

-Select 8 elective courses (96 units) from either faculty (Arts, Business and Law or Science, Health, Education and Engineering).
+Select 8 elective courses (96 units) from the undergraduate elective course options.
 Students are strongly encouraged to use their electives to complete courses in the available Communication disciplines

 Please note the total number of introductory courses that can be undertaken in this program is 120 units (10 courses).